rcarvello/webmvcframework/wiki/MySQL-ORM.md

 Object-relational mapping (ORM) is a mechanism that makes it possible to address, access and manipulate objects without having to consider how those objects relate to their database tables.
 WebMVC provides you with a useful tool for the Object Relation Mapping of MySQL.
-The tool generates automatically Model classes for any tables of a given database schema.
+This tool generates automatically Model classes for any tables of a given database schema.

 ## WebMVC Model and ORM - Object Relational Mapping

-To generate Model classes with the purpose of mapping database tables you need to:
+To generate Model classes to map database tables you need to:

-1) Use lowercase with the underscore, which is the widely used MySQL naming notation, on your database tables and fields names.
+1) Use lowercase with the underscore, which is the widely used MySQL naming notation (formerly named as snake case notation), on your database tables and field names.

 2) Configure your database schema by modifying `util\mysqlreflection\mysqlreflection.config.php` file and, assigning appropriate values to DBHOST, DBNAME, DBUSER, DBPASSWORD, and DBPORT PHP constants, according to your MySQL settings.